Micheal-Hany/pagination_demo/README.md

 # Pagination with JSON Serialization in Flutter
+## 🚀 Getting Started

-This Flutter subproject demonstrates how to implement pagination with JSON serialization using the [Dio](https://pub.dev/packages/dio) package for HTTP requests and the [json_serializable](https://pub.dev/packages/json_serializable) package for JSON serialization/deserialization.
+- This Flutter subproject demonstrates how to implement pagination with JSON serialization using the [Dio](https://pub.dev/packages/dio) package for HTTP requests and the [json_serializable](https://pub.dev/packages/json_serializable) package for JSON serialization/deserialization.

 ## 🪄 Features